 General fund operations of Indiana school corporations rely almost entirely on state tuition support, which is determined on a per-pupil basis.
 As a result, operating revenue is very sensitive to enrollment fluctuations.
-Student enrollment has grown in recent years, increasing by 9.9% since 2015 to 1,222 students for the 2017-2018 school year.
-The school corporation attributes enrollment increases in part to an increasing number of students attending the school corporation from outside school districts.
-The school corporation is a net gainer from open enrollment, gaining approximately 345 more students than it lost in the current year.
-Enrollment increases have moderated in recent years and management expects relatively stable enrollment figures for the next several years, which we view as likely.
-State aid accounted for 98.4% of general fund revenue in 2017.
+Enrollment has grown overall since 2014, increasing to 3,481 students in 2018, however, enrollment declined slightly during the 2016-2017 year, which management attributes to increased pressure from online and home-schooling options, which we view as likely.
+We expect the school corporation's enrollment will remain relatively stable in future years and we recognize that it could benefit significantly in future years if housing developments, which have been approved within the corporation's boundaries, are completed.
+State aid accounted for 98.5% of general fund revenue in 2017.

-The corporation's available cash reserve of \$1.27 million (which consists of the combined general and rainy day funds) is strong on a cash basis of accounting in our view, at 18.2% of general fund expenditures at calendar year-end (Dec.
+The corporation's available cash reserve of \$5.8 million (which consists of the combined general and rainy day funds) is strong on a cash basis of accounting in our view, at 25% of general fund expenditures at calendar year-end (Dec.
 31) 2017.
-Of that amount, \$1.17 million (16.8% of expenditures) is in the general fund, and \$100,000 (1.4% of expenditures) is in the rainy day fund.
-The corporation reported a surplus operating result of 4.6% of expenditures in 2017.
+Of that amount, \$3.2 million (13.8% of expenditures) is in the general fund, and \$2.7 million (11.7% of expenditures) is in the rainy day fund.
+The corporation reported a surplus operating result of 3.6% of expenditures in 2017.

-We expect that the corporation's available reserves will remain good on a cash basis of accounting over the next few years.
-Due in part to slightly increasing enrollment in conjunction with conservative budgeting practices, the school corporation has reported operating surpluses in each of the past three years.
+We expect that the corporation's available reserves will remain strong on a cash basis of accounting over the next few years.
+Despite slight fluctuations in enrollment, the school corporation has reported positive operating results in each of the past two years, primarily due to conservative budgeting assumptions.